NisuEclat/Numerical_Method/lec1/README.md

 ---

-##What This Lesson Is About
+##Numerical Methods in Python

 This first lesson teaches you **how numbers actually work inside a computer** — especially how **Python handles floating-point numbers (decimal numbers)**.
 You’ll see how computers sometimes make **tiny mistakes** with decimal numbers because of how they’re stored in binary form (0s and 1s).

+---

 Table of Contents
-Basic Operations
+1.Basic Operations
-Explore Floating Point Precision
+2.Explore Floating Point Precision
-Precision Spacing
+3.Precision Spacing
-Cumulative Rounding Error
+4.Cumulative Rounding Error

 ---